sayanroy1230/CHATROOM_Using_Websockets/README.md

-[click on this link](http://chatroom-env.eba-k2ny8d3f.ap-south-1.elasticbeanstalk.com/) to join in CHATROOM which is deployed using AWS Elastic Beanstalk.

 # Chatroom Using Socket.io

 This repository contains the code for a chatroom application deployed using AWS Elastic Beanstalk.
 The application uses `socket.io` for real-time communication between clients.